-Every marketing campaign needs to be optimised for the right type of enquiry and the target market.
+Every marketing campaign needs to be optimized for the right type of inquiry and the target market.
 There are enough frustrations today with property finance and finance availability to frustrate many potential purchasers of retail property.

 On that basis the key factors to consider in your retail centre marketing campaign should include the following: